Discovery and development of ACE inhibitors: Drug design of captopril (sulfhydrils)

 Over 2000 compounds were tested randomly in a guinea pig ileum test and succinyl-L-proline was found to have the properties of a specific ACE inhibitor.
 It showed inhibitory effect of angiotensin I and bradykinin without having any effects on angiotensin II.
-Then researchers started to search for a model that would explain inhibition on the basis of specific interactions of compounds with the active site of ACE.
+Then researchers started to search for a model that would explain inhibition on the basis of specific drug interactions of compounds with the active site of ACE.
 Previous studies with substrates and inhibitors of ACE suggested that it was a zinc-containing metalloprotein and a carboxypeptidase similar to pancreatic carboxypeptidase A. However ACE releases dipeptides rather than single amino acids from the C-terminus of the peptide substrates.
 And it was assumed that both their mechanism of action and their active site might be similar.
 A positively charged Arg145 at the active site was thought to bind with the negatively charged C-terminal carboxyl group of the peptide substrate.
 It was also proposed that ACE binds by hydrogen bonding to the terminal, non scissile, peptide bond of the substrate.